We are a small team here at Zuvolo and we refer to ourselves as ‘The Zuvolati’ - pronounced zoo-va-lattee

 The Cable Guy

-Richard, or Flo as we like to affectionately call him, is the newest member of the team.
-Flo is renowned for his attention to detail, in fact, some say that he is such a perfectionist he uses a pair of nail clippers to cut his lawn.
+Richard, or Flo as we like to affectionately call him is renowned for his attention to detail, in fact, some say that he is such a perfectionist he uses a pair of nail clippers to cut his lawn.

 He knows absolutely nothing about design, ask him to draw a wheel and he’ll start with a square but we don’t care, because his knowledge and experience when it comes to anything that requires very clever server code is second to none.
 We can ask him for the most outrageous feature and instead of just cackling in your face like many backend developers, he simply just nods, licks his lips and gets to work.
 In fact, we don’t think he has ever spoken since he joined us.